 “Nothing about us without us”: New framework elevates consumers’ voice in healthcare

-Launched in February this year, Safer Care Victoria‘s new Partnering in Healthcare: A Framework for Better Care and Outcomes is ambitiously, indeed courageously, trailblazing positive change in healthcare across Victoria.
+Launched in February 2019, Safer Care Victoria‘s new Partnering in Healthcare: A Framework for Better Care and Outcomes is ambitiously, indeed courageously, trailblazing positive change in healthcare across Victoria.

 The new framework elevates consumers – people, families, carers and communities of healthcare users and representatives – in bringing together key partners to implement one of the most successful examples of a health framework for improved patient outcomes.
 Given the current changing role of the healthcare consumer, it is now an expectation that consumer participation in their own treatment is a key indicator of healthcare performance and quality.
 But Safer Care Victoria reframe this role.
 For as, Director Consumers as Partners, Louise McKinlay ’s forward suggests: “Consumers play a vital role in helping us to avoid making the same mistakes repeatedly.”